Ethical Review Procedure for Use of Animals in Research

 4. Ethical Approval Process: Staff and PGR

 Prior to ANY animal research beginning a research proposal must be submitted to the Home Office Team (HOCO) to check compliance with ASPA and advise on the method of ethics approval needed.
-Unless you have an existing proposal to submit here is a quick form to complete so that the HOCO can advise you on the appropriate approval route.
+Unless you have an existing proposal to submit please use the new research ethics application form that can be found here, but can also be accessed via the ‘Research Ethics Applications’ app in ‘My Admin’, so that the HOCO can advise you on the appropriate approval route.

 If the work falls outside of the scope of ASPA i.e. utilises non-regulated procedures and/or non-protected species (invertebrates excluding cephalopods) the project is still subject to an ethical review process.